Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

     * Maintained by: [[http://alisonw.info]] / [[http://twitter.com/alisonw]], a pseudo-private individual
         * [[http://github.com/alisonw]]
     * Operating system: Ubuntu 10.04lts on Dell PowerEdge2650 (4-core XEON rack server) maintained by [[http://markyate.net]]
+    * Note: Using Apache2 for http server, not thin
     * Comments: Development & test at present so liable to be AWOL, reset of database, etc. at any time without warning.
-Once some level of stability is in place then there will be 'stable' and 'development' options available.
+Once some level of stability is in place then there will be 'stable' and 'testing' options available.

 * [[http://openspora.com]] [[http://openspora.com/images/user/default.jpg|height=30px|]]
     * Opened: 15/09/2010